Study Guides | ecology | Air Quality and Smoke Days

 The US EPA advises, “When it’s smoky outdoors, try to stay indoors.” (https://www3.epa.gov/airnow/airaware/wildfires.html)

 Driving to school (often in long commutes through heavily polluted areas) is not staying indoors.
-The best place to be when air pollution is high is usually right where you are with the doors and windows closed, preferably in your own home where you have what you need to wait out the emergency.
+The best place to be when air pollution is high is usually right where you are with doors and windows closed, preferably in your own home where you have what you need to wait out the emergency.

 10. Is the air in school classrooms better than the air at home?

 Probably not.
-If your child attends a typically underfunded public school, the classrooms are very unlikely to have poor-quality air filtration systems.
-The clerical staff in some school districts, may claim that school classrooms have better air than your home.
+If your child attends a typically underfunded public school, the classrooms are unlikely to have poor-quality air filtration systems.
+The clerical staff in some school districts, may claim that classrooms have better air than your home.
 This is rarely true for the following reasons:

 10. What rating of air filter should we install in our home?